alex-niculita/alex-niculita/README.md

 ### Hi there 👋
 My name is Alexandr

-🌱 I’m currently learning Spring
+🌱 I’m currently learning Spring, next is Kotlin ⚡

 📫 How to reach me: alex_penza@list.ru